AMD-Ecosystem/verl/amd-docs/install/verl-install.rst

       python -c "import torch; print('PyTorch', torch.__version__)"
       pip show vllm ray | grep -E '^(Name|Version):'

-If all checks pass, proceed to :ref:`run-a-verl-example` to run a PPO or GRPO training workflow.
+If all checks pass, proceed to run a verl example or run a PPO or GRPO training workflow.